vishvAsa/AgamaH_shaivaH/trikam/pratyabhijJNA-hRdayam/srotaH/jayadeva-siMhaH.md

 97. See notes 72-73.

 98. '' to 'kşa'.
 These include all the letters of the Devanagari script.
-These letters according to the Saiva philosophy represent various faktis.
+These letters according to the Śaiva philosophy represent various faktis.

 NOTES